microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_check_linkage.md

 ## Notes

-If the triplet requests a setting of `VCPKG_LIBRARY_LINAKGE` different than the port supports, and changing `VCPKG_LIBRARY_LINKAGE` to that the port supports is considered safe, `vcpkg_check_linkage` changes `VCPKG_LIBRARY_LINKAGE` to that the port supports and emits a warning.
+If the triplet requests a setting of `VCPKG_LIBRARY_LINKAGE` different than the port supports, and changing `VCPKG_LIBRARY_LINKAGE` to that the port supports is considered safe, `vcpkg_check_linkage` changes `VCPKG_LIBRARY_LINKAGE` to that the port supports and emits a warning.
 This means that the port may produce something that the user does not expect, but the alternative